neuenablingengineering/castbuddy-front-end/README.md

 1. Using a static web server like nginx (what we did, because we also used nginx for reverse proxy routes).
 1. Use a production-ready node server like nodemon.

+However you choose to deploy the app, prior to running `npm run build`, like when doing development, make sure there's a .env file in the root of the repo that defines `REACT_APP_CB_API_ROOT` correctly.
+For deployment, you of course cannot use localhost since the app is being accessed by remote clients.

+1. The API can be hosted independendly of the UI, just like for development.
+In this case, set `REACT_APP_CB_API_ROOT` to the full URL of the API, including `/api/` at the end.
+1. Both API and UI can be hosted on the same server easily, just create a reverse proxy so that whateverurl.com/api correctly accesses whatever port the API is being served on (after following [the steps for deployment in the API's readme](https://bitbucket.org/faucher94/castbuddyapi)).
+In this case, set `REACT_APP_CB_API_ROOT` to just /api/.

+Only after the .env file has been setup correctly should you run `npm run build`. .env must be setup first because once the react app is compiled, the environment variables it defines become statically defined.

 ## Project Structure

-A quick look at this repo will reveal this web app is very simple; it's only a single page. index.js is the entrypoint; all this file does is create an instance of App.js.
+A quick look at this repo will reveal this web app is very simple; it's only a single page.

+**index.js** is the entrypoint; all this file does is create an instance of App.js.

-App.js is a straightforward React app with JavaScript functions supporting it.
+**App.js** is a straightforward React app with JavaScript functions supporting it.
 When loaded, it defaults the selected cast to the first one in the list received from the back-end API.
 It then gets the last 15min worth of data for the selected cast.

 Changing the selected cast will not automatically reload the data; you must then press the Refresh button.